Haywire Custom Guitars

 Point 3: Potting The Guitar Pickups

-We dip the pickups in hot wax to reduce squeal and unwanted guitar feedback.
+Because, we dip the pickups in hot wax to reduce squeal therefore, as a result, no unwanted guitar feedback.

 Point 4: Prep The Guitar Body

-Upon installing the guitar electronic components, great care is taken to ensure that all wires are properly routed, spaced, and grounded to ensure years of trouble free service with your guitar.
+Upon installing the guitar electronic components, while great care is taken to ensure that all wires are properly routed, spaced, and grounded.
+In addition, you’ll have many years of trouble free service with your guitar.